Intimate partner/domestic violence

 - Threats of physical or sexual abuse include the use of words, gestures, weapons, or other means to communicate the intent to cause harm.

-- Emotional abuse is threatening a partner or his or her possessions or loves ones, or harming a partner’s sense of self-worth.
+- Emotional abuse is threatening a partner or his or her possessions or loved ones, or harming a partner’s sense of self-worth.
 Examples are stalking, name-calling, intimidation, or not letting a partner see friends and family.

 If you or someone you love is in a violent relationship, call these FREE hotlines open 24 hours a day/7 days a week.